-Since we see value as emerging from progress, progress potential is also a prediction of future value.
+Since value emerges through progress, progress potential is a prediction of future value.
 Innovation should enhance seekers’ judgments of progress potential.

 progress potential: the phenomenological judgement, at a point in time, of the progress state that could be reached in a progress attempt.